gfade/Machine-Learning-Projects/README.md

 Predicting Rates of Diabetes with Neural Networks and Decision Trees

-Used Kaggle notebooks and UCI Machine Learning Database (already preprocessed)
+Exploratory Coding Project for practice with building Neural Networks and Decision Trees

+UCI Dataset